Cardiff University will consider students with good grades in the GCE A-level examinations or the International Baccalaureate.

 If you are applying for research programmes from Singapore, you will be required to provide evidence that you have already carried out research, usually via the successful completion of a relevant master's degree.

 You need to have successfully completed a relevant bachelor's degree from a recognised institution and possibly also have a relevant master's programme from a recognised institution.

-A relevant English language qualification may also be required – normally GCSE/GCE O-level English language C grade, 6.5 IELTS or TOEFL 230 iBT, however, this may vary from course to course.
+A relevant English language qualification may also be required – normally GCSE/GCE O-level English language C grade or IELTS 6.5, however, this may vary from course to course.

 If you are unsure of your qualifications or entry requirements please contact the International Office.

 4th Level, Regional Language Centre (RELC)

 30 Orange Grove Road

 Tel: +65 6736 7025

 Overseas Education.sg Pte Ltd